Early Years Physical Literacy!

-What is physical literacy?
-Our team uses a basic definition proposed by Dr Margaret Whitehead in 2010: the motivation, confidence, and competence to move for a lifetime.
+Our team uses a basic definition proposed by Dr. Margaret Whitehead in 2010: the motivation (love of movement), confidence, and competence to move for a lifetime.
+Active play is how young children develop physical literacy and can be planned throughout every day.
+Hence, the theme of our work: APPLE - Active Play and Physical Literacy Every Day!
 Each year, new and exciting questions have presented themselves for our team to investigate.